 Kulite is continuing to develop and optimize the sensor chip design and the associated packaging techniques.
-The latest generation of the optimized sensors includes: a) improvement of the overall performance characteristics of the sensor through finite element analysis and modeling, and b) increase of the temperature capability of the leadless sensor.

-a) Finite Element Analysis modeling was performed to better understand the present designs and to fine-tune the new designs.
+The latest generation of the optimized sensors includes: a) improvement of the overall performance characteristics of the sensor through finite element analysis and a) Finite Element Analysis modeling was performed to better understand the present designs and to fine-tune the new designs.
 The new designs were established to improve performance such as enabling larger, more linear, and more stable output characteristics for a specific sensor diaphragm thickness.
-Increasing the sensors output also created an opportunity to increase the diaphragm thickness for the respective design (in obtaining the same outputs), thus leading to further improvements in the overall stability and repeatability of the sensors.
+Increasing the sensors output also created an opportunity to increase the diaphragm thickness for the respective design (in obtaining the same outputs), thus leading to improvements in the overall stability and repeatability of the sensors.